 Now, the term "critical hit" does turn up in the first printing of D&D, but only as language grandfathered in for a very specialized form of combat.
-Mike Carr's First World War aerial combat wargame Fight in the Skies (1968) had long relied on critical hit tables, and the "Battle in the Skies" aerial combat rules in the Underworld & Wilderness Adventures pamphlet (where you fight on dragons or griffins, rather than biplanes) openly appropriate from Carr, down to borrowing his critical hits.
+It was previously a term used in wargaming, albeit infrequently, in designs like Jim Dunnigan's Jutland (1967).
+By 1974, Mike Carr's First World War aerial combat wargame Fight in the Skies (1968) had long relied on critical hit tables, and the "Battle in the Skies" aerial combat rules in the Underworld & Wilderness Adventures pamphlet (where you fight on dragons or griffins, rather than biplanes) openly appropriate from Carr, down to borrowing his critical hits.

 As exemplified above in Switzer's rules from APA-L #522, the earliest fan-designed critical hit systems tried to adapt this hit location concept to ordinary fighting.
 They also often incorporated an idea of critical "trips" or "fumbles" for exceptionally poor performance in combat (in Switzer, a trip might result in a dropped weapon, giving an enemy a free strike).
 Similarly, the "Warlock" system derived from the Cal Tech D&D variant, as published in the Spartan Simulation Gaming Journal #9 in August 1975, has separate tables for 2-12 critical "hit" and "fumble" outcomes, with a critical hit on the spine having a 20% chance of an instant fatality.
 And while Switzer has us roll a separate die to determine whether or not a critical hit or fumble occurred, "Warlock" builds the chance of a critical into the "to hit" roll itself: "Warlock" rolls percentile dice to hit rather than a d20, and one aims to roll below a target percentile, so in this chart we see the chances of a hit (CH) or fumble are scaled against the target percentage number (#) such that, if you must roll a 59 or below to hit, you will score a critical on a 3 or lower, but fumble if you roll 98 or above.